top of page

 DRAWINGS: The built environment

-Grace is drawn to buildings and places in a state of flux.
-Her work is partly informed by places visited in the course of her work as a conservator of glass and historic architecture, as well as places encountered through travel.
-Alongside familiar locations such as the British Museum in London, and the Coliseum in Rome, Grace has explored more unusual locations: In Richborough, East Kent, is a derelict building that once housed prisoners of war in World War One.
+I have always been drawn to buildings and places in a state of flux.
+My work is partly informed by places I’ve visited in the course of my work as a conservator as well as places encountered through travel.
+Alongside familiar locations such as the British Museum in London, and the Coliseum in Rome, I’ve used my drawings to explore more unusual locations such as a derelict building in East Kent that housed military prisoners in World War One.
 It is now little more than a cow-shed, but the prison cells, complete with graffiti of the Great War, still exist.
+In 2004, I was the only artist allowed on site after a fire devastated Ramsgate Library.
+I was able to document the destruction, capturing the the interior of the building, exposed to the elements and daylight, and cut by distorted shapes and exposed girders.
+I created a series of drawings picking out the remaining details and striking light patterns in the building’s shell.

 bottom of page